 After a brain injury, the driving skills we take for granted may be greatly affected.
 Such abilities include visual attention and scanning, information processing speed, visual-motor reaction speed, motor abilities and planning, memory, problem-solving skills, and more.

 Following an injury to the brain, one or more of these abilities could be weakened or impaired which then becomes a big safety risk.
 Often times, an individual with a brain injury is not fully aware of these kinds of weaknesses, and may “feel” perfectly fine to drive.
 That’s why a neuropsychological evaluation is very helpful.
 This evaluation carefully measures many areas of thinking abilities.
-After such an evaluation, the neuropsychologist will analyze the person’s performance and give them, and their family, detailed feedback about how well their brain is functioning.
+The neuropsychologist will analyze the person’s performance and give them, and their family, detailed feedback about how well their brain is functioning.

-Many individuals who have areas of weakness or impairment show improvement with interdisciplinary brain injury rehabilitation.
-At Pate Rehabilitation, returning an individual to the activity of driving involves a comprehensive step-wise process of evaluation and therapies.
-Following evaluations by the neuropsychologist and skilled therapists, an individualized treatment plan is developed that specifically targets the areas of weaknesses.
+Following these evaluations by the neuropsychologist and skilled therapists, an individualized treatment plan is developed that specifically targets the areas of weaknesses.

 This is a practical step in the process of returning to driving, which protects the individual, their passengers, and others around them.
 The evaluation is beneficial to both the individual and the entire community as it can help determine any strategies needed for safe driving.

 Some people are cleared to drive right away.
 Others may need more training after their evaluation.
 Our specialists then provide real, on the road training in one of Pate’s specially outfitted driver rehabilitation cars.
 Simulators simply can’t compete with driving under real world conditions.